nandzz/Jump-SwiftUI-Coordinator/README.md

 ### Create Actions 👨‍💻

-Every view has their actions.
-Taking the example of Profile section we can have the following actions for the root view
+Every view has its actions.
+Taking the example of the Profile section we can have the following actions for the root view

 * didTapOnChangePicture
 * didTapOnSettings